Nvidia Volta release date, news, and features

 Because gamers are constantly demanding high fidelity entertainment, while tech companies and researchers alike require greater GPU computation and AI functionality, the best graphics card is never enough.
 This is likely why Nvidia is hard at work developing Nvidia Volta – the next generation architecture for creators and professionals alike.

-We’ve actually already seen two Nvidia Volta cards, back in 2017.
-However, as they were aimed at data scientists and professional artists, they were prohibitively expensive – so don’t expect to see them in the best gaming PCs any time soon.
-Still, we’re extremely excited to see what Nvidia Volta has to offer even if it likely won’t be the architecture behind the next GeForce GTX cards.
+There have actually been a couple of Nvidia Volta cards, from 2017.
+However, they were aimed at data scientists and professional artists, so they are prohibitively expensive – so don’t expect to see them in the best gaming PCs any time soon.
+Still, we’re pumped to see what Nvidia Volta has to offer even if it’s probably not the architecture behind the anticipated next-generation GeForce GTX cards.

 Rather, the architecture seems to be built entirely around AI and research use-cases.
 And, if leaked information about a GTX 1180 is to be believed, Turing is the architecture that will be behind the GeForce GTX 11 series cards.